Staff

 Mélanie is a Vancouver-based lawyer practising in public and constitutional law, primarily advocating for minority language rights.
 She advises educational institutions, including school boards across Canada, and not-for-profit organizations on language rights protected by the Canadian Charter of Rights and Freedoms.
 Mélanie holds a law degree from the University of Ottawa (Programme de common law en français) and a bachelor’s degree in languages and literature (French and Spanish) from the University of Alberta.
 Mélanie currently serves on the board of Réseau-Femmes Colombie-Britannique, a francophone organization advocating for gender equality and raising awareness about the realities faced by francophone women living in minority groups.
 Mélanie practises law in both French and English.
 In her spare time, she enjoys reading, listening to music, cycling, and improving her Spanish-speaking skills.

-Naomi Moses is a lawyer at JFK Law in Vancouver, where they are privileged and humbled to practice law on behalf of Aboriginal people.
-Naomi also practices class action litigation, criminal law, and constitutional law, and works to meet the legal needs of LGBTQ+ people.
+Naomi Moses works as in-house legal counsel for the Hospital Employees’ Union.
+Naomi also practices criminal defence and constitutional law, and works to meet the legal needs of LGBTQ+ people.
 Naomi has been involved with West Coast LEAF since 2012, and has worked for the organization as a communications assistant, copy editor, and volunteer.
 As a non-binary trans person, Naomi looks forward to supporting West Coast LEAF as they evolve into a non-profit working tirelessly towards equality for all people who are marginalized because of their gender.

 Indigenous Advisory